github/site-policy/Policies/github-anti-bribery-statement.md

 ### Engaging our Partners
 - GitHub’s standard **resale agreements with Channel Partners** include mandatory anti-corruption clauses.
 Going forward, GitHub now requires our Channel Partners to commit to complying with this Anti-Corruption Statement.
-- Going forward, GitHub’s **vendor contracts** now require a commitment to comply with this Anti-Corruption Statement.
+- Going forward, GitHub’s **vendor contracts** now require a commitment to comply with Microsoft's Supplier Code of Conduct or this Anti-Corruption Statement.